pryv/dev-site/source/getting-started.md

 }
 ```

 - [**complex types**](http://api.pryv.com/event-types/#complex-types), which will be relevant for specific activities and measurements.
 In the use case above, the type `blood-pressure/bpm-mmhg` can be used to record a blood pressure measurement.
-It will represent an object, the blood pressure measurement, that has three properties : the systolic and diastolic blood pressure stored in mmHg, and the heart rate in bpm.
+It will represent an object, the blood pressure measurement, that has three properties : the systolic and diastolic blood pressure stored in **mmHg**, and the heart rate in **bpm**.

 ```json
 {